Home

 Russian Hobby Magazine Modelist-Konstruktor:

-1974 #2: Strashnyi and 1987 #9: Skoryi - a Sokol-class TB of 240 tons displacement (length: 58m and beam: 5.5m).
+1974 #2: Strashnyi and 1987 #9: Skoryi - both Sokol-class TB of 240 tons displacement (length: 58m and beam: 5.5m).
 Some of these boats were transferred to the Finnish navy after the Russian Civil War in 1918 and became the Finnish S-class TBs.

 1971 #10: Vzryv – a seagoing TB built 1877 of 160 tons displacement.
 This ship has little resemblance to the boat type as such.